induktio/thinker/Details.md

 Thinker does not have any special save game format, so it's possible to open an old save and have the factions switch to the new AI and vice-versa.
 None of the config options are preserved in the save game either, but the units or resources spawned at the game start will remain.

-Enabling Thinker AI with the `factions_enabled` setting will affect the game features that are listed below.
-This will not change the automated behaviour of units or governors in player-controlled factions.
+Enabling Thinker AI will affect many AI behaviors as it is described in the list below.
+Thinker will not change the automated behaviour of units or governors in player-controlled factions.
 For testing purposes it is also possible to run old/new AIs side-by-side by setting `factions_enabled=3` or similar.
 In that case, only the factions in the first 3 slots will use Thinker AI if they are not player-controlled.
+By default, `factions_enabled=7` setting enables Thinker AI for all computer factions.

 1. Thinker fully controls the movement of colony pods, terraformers and crawlers to manage the base placement and production much more effectively than usual.
 2. New combat routines for land-based units will attempt to counter-attack nearby enemy units more often.
 If the odds are good enough, hasty attacks are executed more often than usual.
 The AI will fight the native units more aggressively, and it will also try to heal its units at monoliths.